orca-so/whirlpools/rust-sdk/core/README.md

 ## Key Features

-- **Math Library**: Contains a variety of functions to perform different math operations related to bundles, positions, prices, ticks, and tokens, including calculations like determining position status or price conversions.
+- **Math Library**: Contains a variety of functions for math operations related to bundles, positions, prices, ticks, and tokens, including calculations such as determining position status or price conversions.
 - **Quote Library**: Provides utility functions for generating quotes, such as increasing liquidity, collecting fees or rewards, and swapping, enabling precise and optimized decision-making in liquidity management.

 ## Installation